All Episodes

 I'm sitting here minding my own business doing this program.

-While that's happening, I'm getting an email from somebody close to Bush 43 saying, look, well, I don't know what you're doing, but Bush's office is getting reamed here.
+While that's happening, I'm getting an email from somebody close to Bush 43 saying, look, I don't know what you're doing with Bush's office is getting reamed here saying Castle voted to impeach.

-Well, I said I didn't say that.
+Well, I said, I didn't say that.

-Uh anyway, we're striking nerves practically every segment on this program this week.
+Anyway, we're striking nerves practically every segment on this program this week.

-From politico Democrats may make O'Donnell an issue.
+Democrats may make O'Donnell an issue.

 While they're eager to highlight some of the views of the Tea Party back candidates who have emerged, especially Christine O'Donnell, they're in the midst of a new attempt to paint a broad national contrast with the Republican economic policy and fear that message could be diluted.